mac-gallagher/Shuffle/README.md

 ```

 ### Manual
-Download and drop the `Shuffle` directory into your project.
+Download and drop the `Sources` directory into your project.

 ## Requirements
 * iOS 9.0+